Severino Montano

 Severino Montano (January 3, 1915 – December 12, 1980) was a playwright, director, actor and theater organizer with an output of one novel, 150 poems and 50 plays in his 65-year lifetime.
 Through the foundation of the Arena Theater, Montano institutionalized “legitimate theater” in the Philippines.
-Considered one of the Titans of Philippine Theater, he also have lifetime achievement award as part of National Artist of the Philippines.
+Considered one of the Titans of Philippine Theater, he was bestowed the award as National Artist of the Philippines in 2001.

 Life and career

 Montano was born in Laoag, Ilocos Norte.
 Academically, he started his tutelage under a British mentor, Marie Leslie Prising, when he was thirteen.
 He studied at the University of the Philippines.
 She took Montano under her wing and endowed him with Western literature, the theater and Shakespeare.
-He was part of the UP Stage when he studied in the University of the Philippines.
-Then a scholarship took him to the famous "English 47" or "Workshop 47" playwriting workshops of George Pierce Baker at Yale University and guided by Broadway names and international personalities like Komissarjevsky of the famous Moscow Art Theater.
+He was part of the UP Stage when he studied at the University of the Philippines.
+Then a scholarship took him to the famous "English 47" or "Workshop 47" playwriting workshops of George Pierce Baker at Yale University and guided by Broadway names and international personalities like Komisarjevsky of the famous Moscow Art Theater.
 He was conferred a Master of Fine Arts degree in playwriting and production by Yale University.

 In 1946, he went to London to become a student of economist Harold Laski of the London School of Economics.
 Not long after, he was offered a teaching job at the American University in Washington, D.C.
 There, he finished his M.A. in Economic and Ph.D. in management and public administration, at the same time leading a playwriting-drama program as professor, playwright and play director.
 In 1950, 1952, 1962 and 1963, The Rockefeller Foundation extended him a world travel grant to visit cultural and art centers in 98 cities in Europe, the Middle East, South Asia, India, China and Japan.

 When he returned to the Philippines, he already had 16 major plays to his credit.
-As Dean of Instruction of the Philippine Normal College, Montano organized the Arena Theater “to bring drama to the masses”.
+He was dean of instruction of the Philippine Normal College and organized the Arena Theater at the college in 1953 to "bring drama to the masses".
 He used his own money, about a thousand pesos, to start the Arena Theater, a theater-in-the-round.
 Due to the PNC being unable to fund the theater, Montano volunteered his services “to plan for a self-financing national drama program that would serve the grass-roots, the barrios of the Philippines”.